-A hot skin care ingredient is actually something quite old – charcoal.
-Yes, almost the same product that you use to BBQ with in the summer.
+A hot skincare ingredient is actually something quite old – charcoal.
+Yes, almost the same product that you use for BBQ within the summer.
 What can charcoal actually do for your skin?
 Who should consider using it and what products are recommended?
 Keep reading to find out the answers.

 What Is Activated Charcoal?

 Before explaining how activated charcoal can help your skin let me explain what it is exactly.

 According to WebMD activated charcoal is made for medical use by heating common charcoal in the presence of gas.
 This heating causes the development of internal spaces in the charcoal which can help trap chemicals.
 In a medical setting activated charcoal is used to treat poisonings, flatulence, lower cholesterol, and even prevent hangovers.